 The Johns Hopkins Alzheimer's Disease Research Center recognizes the need to maintain an effective and mutually satisfying partnership with the community its serves.
 To that end, a Memory and Aging Community Advisory Board has been formed.
 It is made up of local community leaders with an interest in dementia, including representatives of the minority community (i.e., pastoral leaders, heads of community organizations, health officials from State/City/County Departments, political leaders, representatives of the Alzheimer's Association, and families of patients who have been touched by Alzheimer's Disease).

-The Executive Officers of the community board include: Roger Clark (Chair), Cass Naugle (Vice-Chair), Octavia Byrd (Secretary) and Ernestine Jones Jolivet (Development Chair).
-Members of the board from the Greater Maryland Community include: Thomasine Baskerville, Kim Burton, Crystal Day-Black, Crystal Evans, Maria Gray Bowie, Ruth Honnas, Peggy Jackson, Carolyn Jenkins, Elouise Mayne, Randy Mortis, Deborah Peaks-Coleman, Tyrone Qualls, Valerie Richardson, Robert Roselle, Nancy Schwartz, Jackie Seth, and Harrietta Wallace.
-ADRC faculty associated with the board include: Marilyn Albert, Betty Black, Quincy Miles Samus, and Andrea Nelson.
+The Executive Officers of the community board include: Tyrone Qualls (Chair), Harietta Wallace (Vice-Chair), Octavia Byrd (Secretary) and Ernestine Jones Jolivet (Development Chair).
+Members of the board from the Greater Maryland Community include: Thomasine Baskerville, Kim Burton, Crystal Day-Black, Crystal Evans, Maria Gray Bowie, Ruth Honnas, Peggy Jackson, Carolyn Jenkins, Elouise Mayne, Randy Mortis, Deborah Peaks-Coleman, Valerie Richardson (Community Education Chair), Jackie Seth, Betty Shughrue, and Mary Ellen Smackum.
+ADRC faculty and staff associated with the board include: Marilyn Albert, Betty Black, Quincy Miles Samus, and Andrea Nelson.
 The Mission Statement of the board is listed below.

 - Education - Increase access of AD education and care interventions in the Greater Baltimore community